ddiazdom/grlBWT/README.md

 ## Reversing the BCR BWT to the original text

-If you want to print the original strings, please use the *print_seqs* binary:
+If you want to print the original strings, please use the ``reverse_bwt`` binary:

 ```
 ./reverse_bwt sample_file.txt.rl_bwt reversed_strings.txt 10
 ```

-This command will store the first 10 strings of the original file in ``reversed_strings``.
+This command will store the first 10 strings of the original input in the file ``reversed_strings``.
 If you don't specify a number of strings, the script will decompress all the strings.

 ## Store the output BCR BWT in other formats